Superannuation changes 1 July 2017

 requirements, but have already reached your transfer balance cap,

-then from 1 July you will no longer be entitled to a Government
+then you will no longer be entitled to a Government

 Retirees or those

-The rules around retirement income streams are changing.
+The rules around retirement income streams have changed.

-Transition to retirement (TTR) pensions will become less tax
+Transition to retirement (TTR) pensions are now less tax

-effective and there will be a cap on how much you can transfer into
+effective and there is a cap on how much you can transfer into

 a tax-free super pension.
 There are also new restrictions on the